thejupitergroup/WebCut/README.md

 ## Desing and UI

-Videographer's user interface is based off of Google's Material Design system, which can be found [here](https://m3.material.io/).
+WebCut's UI is based off of Google's Material Design system, which can be found [here](https://m3.material.io/).

 ## Fonts

-Courier Scriptwriter (under the name 'ScriptWriter') was designed by in-house workers at Aurorasoft.
+Courier Scriptwriter (under the name 'ScriptWriter') was designed by in-house workers at Jupiter Group.

 Arial (under the name 'sans-serif') is a trademark of Monotype Imaging, Inc. All rights reserved.